jacobkloepper/linux-rfid-eac/README.md

 Currently, upload logs to remote by calling `make upload`.
 This should be done after every key-in.

+## firmware
+* [`reader.ino`](firmware/reader.ino) is programmed onto the arduinos. `many_readers.ino` was an attempt to set up an i2c bus to have many readers on a single arduino, but the reader-per-port approach is preferable for asynchronous use.

 ## src
 * [`main.c`](src/main.c) sets up states and signal handlers.
 Calles `open_com(ports)` which spawns threads to handle incoming data asynchronously.
 * [`portio.c`](src/portio.c) handles the ports, for example setting them up, reading, error handling, and closing.